-This is why our workshop on Getting the best from your authoring teams begins with a focused section on document ownership, in which we work with the attendees to recognise the value of defining the roles and responsibilities of the team members at the start of every project, including the use of RACI charts (Responsible, Accountable, Consulted, Informed) and document logs.
+This is why our workshop on Getting the best from your authoring teams begins with a focused section on document ownership.
+We work with attendees to recognise the value of defining roles and responsibilities of team members at the start of every project, including the use of RACI charts (Responsible, Accountable, Consulted, Informed) and document logs.

-The inclusion of key meetings during document authoring has a dual benefit of both making sure that everyone is on the same page and ensuring that all key team members have the information they need to work quickly and accurately.
+The inclusion of key meetings during document authoring has the dual benefit of ensuring everyone is on the same page and that all key team members have the information they need to work quickly and accurately.

 Another vital step for producing complex documents is a document strategy meeting, in which the team agree document purpose, content, context (where the document fits within the clinical development of the product), and key messages (keeping the vision for the product and its label in mind).
 These meetings give the team the opportunity to

 Another part of document production that can easily lead to inefficiencies is the review step.
 As part of our workshop training, we encourage team members to think about how they can each add value by giving strategic input, focused specifically on their area of technical expertise.
 We also provide advice and techniques on running data interpretation meetings and post-review comments resolution meetings; the time of your technical experts is valuable, and effective meetings let you make the most of it.

 Of course, none of these steps are difficult, though they do require forward planning, strong organisational skills and early buy-in from the team.
-But when followed, good processes work wonders: through clear accountabilities; good teamwork; appropriate time for key production steps; and respecting everyone’s expertise, we can help to make regulatory document production a smooth – and possibly even enjoyable! – process.
+But, when followed, good processes work wonders: through clear accountabilities; good teamwork; appropriate time for key production steps; and respecting everyone’s expertise, we can help to make regulatory document production a smooth – and possibly even enjoyable! – process.